Loading...

 Add Healthy Fats

-Include a side of vegetables like spinach, tomatoes, or bell peppers.
-These are low in carbohydrates and can help stabilize your glucose levels.
+Add a side of non-starchy vegetables like spinach, tomatoes, or bell peppers to your meal.
+The fiber in these vegetables can help stabilize blood sugar levels.

 healthspan-mbl